 If a headhunter tries to lure away a top performer who has an active list of valuable work (not just sitting in endless meetings where nothing is decided or struggling with role clarity and their ability to add value) then they’re less likely to take the call.

 3. Measure Whether Your Employees Are Doing Their Tasks Correctly

 While we can all agree that top performers need room to be creative and put their stamp on the world, it’s better when the don’t have to do so in a vacuum.
 Sometimes we like to say that we hire good people and get out of their way, but make no mistake, there is a wrong way to do everything.
 Even in a highly autonomous environment/culture you can still take too much time, spend too much money, involve too many people or just miss the mark on requirements.
 That lack of clear roles, standards, and feedback leads some folks to feel disconnected - increasing unwanted turnover.

 In our Knowledge Silo Matrix, we help leadership define who’s the “purple” expert to be replicated.
 This provides a framework for setting a standard for each silo or knowledge and helps organizations clarify expectations.
 We’ve used this guidance to support roles as diverse as IT professionals, video gamers, research scientists and footwear developers.

-MEASURE IT: For every silo of expertise (block of work that takes a month to a year to learn) ask, “who’s setting the standard?”
+For every silo of expertise (block of work that takes a month to a year to learn) ask, “who’s setting the standard?”
 The answer should be clear for each team, division, region and even sometimes for the whole world.
 Consistency, speed, clarity and retention of top people depends on knowing.